10 Ways to Create An Organizing Mindset

 Disclosure Policy

+Today, I am going to let you in on a little secret.
+Most people think of me as being really super organized.
 But I can tell you that I am far from it.

-It’s really all about creating an organizing mindset so you can approach the task with the right attitude.
+So, my best organizing advice actually has nothing to do with organizing at all.
+It’s really all about creating an organizing mindset so you can approach each task with the right attitude.

 1. Go Easy on Yourself

+Clutter has a funny way of creeping up on you.
 You might be chugging along quite nicely and suddenly the holidays hit, or you go on vacation, the kids come home from college, or life just happens.

+Suddenly, you can’t find things, the laundry piles up, and your paperwork is all over the place.
+It is not unusual and it is NOT you.
 Instead of berating yourself for being so disorganized, be kind and focus on the solution instead of the problem.

 2. You Can’t Do It All At Once

 When several areas of your life are out of control, it is very overwhelming.
+It is easy to get lost.

 Where do you start?
 What do you do first?

 Sometimes you have to look at the trees and not the forest.
 Because organizing a forest is crazy – but dealing with just one tree is totally doable.
+Break down your project into manageable chunks and assign yourself a due date for each one.
+Then make sure you put time on your calendar to actually do the work.

 3. Prioritize Based on Impact

 They say that the squeaky wheel gets the grease so you have to determine what “squeaky” actually means.
+Often, your top priority is something money or health related.

 If you are not paying your bills on time because of disorganization, you have to fix it so you don’t lose money to late fees and bad credit.
+Likewise, if your health is suffering because of a disorganized situation, then this is the area that you should tackle first.

-It’s Not As Logical As It Seems
+It May Not Be As Logical As It Seems

-It’s because what you have to do first or what you should do first – well, this thing – it is not always the easiest thing to do.
+This might seem like common sense, but organizing according to priorities is hard.
+This is because the thing that you have to do first or should do first – well, this thing – is not always the easiest thing to do.

+It might be something tedious like paperwork.
+No one really wants to do paperwork.
 It is far easier to put on some music and clear out the messy closet in the guest bedroom.
+But then your bills won’t get paid, and you will still have that stress.

 4. Stay Focused

-If you’ve ever started out cleaning the junk drawer in the kitchen, headed to the upstairs closet to put something away, and found yourself sorting linens you know what I mean.
+If you’ve ever started out cleaning the junk drawer in the kitchen, headed to the upstairs closet to put something away, and found yourself sorting linens you know how easy it is to lose focus.
+Instead, force yourself to get the junk drawer done and save your linens for another day.

 5. Be Aware of Your Time